swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 The `@testable` attribute allows the local module to reference the internal declarations of the imported module.
 The current design even allows to use an imported internal or package type in a public declaration.
-The access-level behavior applies in the same way as a normal import, all imported declarations have as upper-bound the access-level on the import statement.
+The access level behavior applies in the same way as a normal import, all imported declarations have as upper-bound the access level on the import statement.
 In the case of a `@testable` import, even the imported internal declarations are affected by the bound.

 ## Source compatibility